 Are you ready for some indulgent 4th of July desserts?
 Here are some delicious favorites that are sure to be a huge hit at your party.

 Patriotic Oreo Pops

 Take lollipop sticks (you can find these at your local craft store) and insert them into the center cream of an Oreo.
 Dip the Oreo in white chocolate and allow it to cool for a minute while the excess chocolate drips off.
 Before it hardens, and sprinkle with your favorite patriotic sprinkles.
 Allow them to cool standing upright.
 We love this delicious recipe from Alli at Cupcake Diaries blog!
 Be sure to check out her site for this and other fantastic 4th of July desserts that are sure to wow your friends and family!

 Prepare a white cake mix like normal, then separate into three separate bowls.
 Add red food coloring to one, blue food coloring in the other.
 Gently fold the red and blue batters into the white, carefully not to over-mix.
 Bake it in your favorite cake pan or a pretty bundt mold.
 Check out this “firecracker cake” recipe!

 The fun, marble topping on these 4th of July desserts will impress everyone, along with the graham cracker crust and velvety cheesecake flavor.
 While this recipe isn’t quite as delicate as the one from JP’s pastry, it’s sure to be a hit with your crowd.

 Your Independence Day Favorites

-Be sure to share your favorite Fourth of July Desserts in the comments!
-And be sure to share your favorite Fourth of July memories with the ones you love on Family App.
+Be sure to share your favorite 4th of July Desserts in the comments!
+And be sure to share your favorite Fourth of July memories with the ones you love this Independence Day.